utilidata/power-aware-module/README.md

 # **The Era of Power-Constrained AI Data Centers**

-AI data centers are quickly reaching the limits of their provisioned poweroutgrowing existing power infrastructure.
+AI data centers are quickly outgrowing existing utility and on-site power infrastructure.
 Current best practices for managing and using compute resources include many optimizations, but they typically don’t consider granular real-time energy use.
 Operators cannot fully manage their power budget and maximize compute without a detailed understanding of server-level power behavior.
 This orchestration gap is exactly what Karman is built to close.

 Karman is framework agnostic and provides server-level power-aware data products with the following characteristics: